precog/matryoshka/README.md

 The server provides a simple JSON API.

-### GET /query/fs/[path]?q=[query]
+### GET /query/fs/[path]?q=[query]&offset=[offset]&limit=[limit]&var.[foo]=[value]

-Executes a SQL query, contained in the single, required query parameter, on the backend responsible for the request path.
+Executes a SQL query, contained in the required `q` parameter, on the backend responsible for the request path.

+Optional `offset` and `limit` parameters can be specified to page through the results, and are interpreted the same way as in `GET /data`.

+SQL<sup>2</sup> supports variables inside queries (`SELECT * WHERE pop < :cutoff`).
+Values for these variables, which can be any expression, should be specified as query parameters in this API using the variable name prefixed by `var.` (e.g. `var.cutoff=1000`).
+Failure to specify valid values for all variables used inside a query will result in an error.
+These values use the same syntax as the query itself; notably, strings should be surrounded by single quotes.
+Some acceptable values are `123`, `'CO'`, and `DATE '2015-07-06'`.

 The result is returned in the response body.
 An `Accept` header may be specified to select the format of the response body:
 - no `Accept` header: “readable” results, one per line (note: this response cannot be parsed as a single JSON object)